mlflow/mlflow/examples/gateway/README.md

-# MLflow Deployments server
+# MLflow AI Gateway

 The examples provided within this directory show how to get started with individual providers and at least one of the supported endpoint types.
-When configuring an instance of the MLflow Deployments server, multiple providers, instances of endpoint types, and model versions can be specified for each query endpoint on the server.
+When configuring an instance of the MLflow AI Gateway, multiple providers, instances of endpoint types, and model versions can be specified for each query endpoint on the server.

 ## Example configuration files